 When your hand get splattered by something hot or accidently touches something hot, you can consider using a tube of mint toothpaste in your kitchen to relieve your burns on hand.
 Firstly, you run your affected areas under running cold water, and then lightly pat them dry with a cloth or paper towel.
 Finally, cover them with a layer of mint toothpaste.
 Also, you can apply white toothpaste or non-mentholated shaving cream on the burnt skin on hand.

-This is actually one of the best tips on how to treat burns on hand naturally that you should not look down, but try to follow this tip for good.
+This is actually one of the best tips on how to treat burns on face, skin, fingers, and hand naturally that you should not look down, but try to follow this tip for good.

 Learn More: Top 10 Natural Homemade Face Packs For Pimples